Equality, diversity and inclusion

 Here at the Met Office we believe that great minds don’t think alike, we celebrate and appreciate the value of difference.
 We believe that setting equality objectives is an important way for us to show our commitment to equality, diversity and inclusion.
 Our equality objectives help us describe the things we’ll do to support our vision to be a progressive employer of choice.

 We’ve set out four equality objectives that will enable us to focus on key areas and ensure we are making progress.
-The objectives will last from 2020 until 2024, but we will keep track of where we are annually and update the aims as we make progress.
+The objectives will last from 2020 until 2024 at the latest, but we will keep track of where we are annually and update where relevant.